Richard John Andrews: Enlistment

-After the outbreak of the First World War in 1914 Andrews returned to the United Kingdom, arriving at Liverpool on 13 January.
+After the outbreak of the First World War in 1914 Andrews returned to the United Kingdom, arriving at Liverpool on 13 January 1915.
 Five days later he enlisted in the 14th (London Scottish) battalion of the London Regiment.
 Andrews reached the rank of sergeant in the battalion but reverted to private when he was transferred to the regiment's 1st (City of London) Battalion after arrival in France in July 1915.
 Andrews reached the rank of corporal again before being selected to receive a commission.
 He transferred to the 2nd battalion of the Devonshire Regiment as a temporary second lieutenant on 19 March 1916.
 Andrews was appointed to the acting rank of captain from 2 July 1916, while he held command of a company.
 He received the Military Cross in August 1916.

 Welsh Regiment

 Andrews was selected as one of the first officers to attend the Senior Officers' School in late 1916.
 Upon completion of the course he was appointed second-in-command of the 18th Battalion, Welsh Regiment on 18 April 1917.
 He held the acting rank of major but was still only a temporary second lieutenant.
 On 24 April he led the battalion in the capture of Welsh Ridge, near Cambrai.
-The commander of his brigade (the 119th Brigade) Frank Percy Crozier noted Andrews' abilities in the action, remarking that "there is no holding these intrepid men".
+The commander of his brigade (the 119th Brigade) Brigadier General Frank Percy Crozier noted Andrews' abilities in the action, remarking that "there is no holding these intrepid men".
 Crozier recommended Andrews for the Distinguished Service Order (DSO) for this action but it was not approved.

 Andrews received the DSO for actions at La Vacquerie just two weeks after Welsh Ridge.
-The citation noted that the award was made for "conspicuous gallantry" in the aftermath of a German mine explosion that destroyed a British sap and damaged the front line trenches.
+The citation for the medal reads:

 At the time Andrews held temporary command of the brigade, despite holding only the temporary rank of second lieutenant and acting rank of major.
 Despite being wounded in the foot early in the action he took control of the situation, organising a successful retreat and personally supervising the withdrawal of the last platoon and seeing to the safety of the wounded.
 Andrews afterwards led a counterattack to drive back a party of Germans and took possession of the rear lip of the mine crater as a new defensive position.

 Andrews was promoted to the temporary rank of major on 1 July 1917.
 He was appointed an acting lieutenant-colonel, commanding his battalion, on 11 July, being promoted to the temporary rank on 18 October, with his seniority backdated to 11 July.
 Andrews led the 17th Welsh into action at Bourlon Wood in November 1917, during the Battle of Cambrai.
 He was wounded in the right buttock, damaging his sciatic nerve.
 Andrews received the French Croix de Guerre with palm leaves for his actions at Bourlon Wood.